UK economy sees stronger rebound in fourth quarter, but household savings drop - NewsBreak

 It marked a bounceback on downwardly revised growth of 0.9% in the third quarter of last year.

-But revisions to GDP figures for the past two years means the economy grew by 7.4% in 2021 – still a record rebound, but lower than the 7.5% initial estimate.
+But revisions to GDP figures for the past two years means the economy increased by 7.4% in 2021 – still a record rebound, but lower than the 7.5% initial estimate.

 The ONS said this comes after it revised the record-breaking GDP drop at the height of the pandemic in 2020 to 9.3%, against the 9.4% first estimate.